Our Burgundy barge cruise route on the C’est La Vie takes you from Ravières to St Florentin on the Burgundy canal.

 Returning to the “C’est La Vie” for dinner.

 You can walk or be driven for this mornings visit to the gorgeous Renaissance chateau of Ancy le Franc.
 Renowned for its 16th-century wall paintings and frescos (which are said to rival Fontainebleau), Ancy-le-Franc has been extensively and sensitively renovated.

-Return to the “C’est La Vie” for lunch and an afternoon cruise to the small town of Lézinnes from where you will be driven to the restaurant of Hostellerie-des-Clos.
+Return to the “C’est La Vie” for lunch and an afternoon cruise to the small town of Lézinnes from where you will be driven to a select restaurant for the evening meal.

 Cruise to Tanlay.

 Morning visit to the medieval town of Noyers.
 Where you can walk through the cobbled streets enjoying the local market and discover the old ramparts and half timbered buildings from the 15th/16th centuries along the banks of the river Serein.

 Drive back to the “C’est La Vie” through fields of wheat and grazing animals for lunch and an afternoon cruise on the Burgundy Canal to Tanlay now lined by poplar trees, a perfect moment to put on your walking shoes and explore the towpath and small villages along the way.

 We take a morning cruise and pass through the old town of Tonnerre with buildings from many eras, including Roman and Medieval, before our afternoon visit to the town of Chablis, where you can taste some of the famous white wines of this region in one of their local cellars and enjoy a drive through vineyards which cover the hill sides for as far as the eye can see.

 Returning to the “C’est la Vie for another gourmet dinner aboard